Skip to content

 What is Children’s Mental Health Week?

-Children’s Mental Health Awareness Week will take place from 5 to 11 February 2024, with the theme of My Voice Mattters.
+Children’s Mental Health Week will take place from 5 to 11 February 2024, with the theme of My Voice Matters.
 It was set up by children’s mental health charity Place2Be and shines a spotlight on the importance of children and young people’s mental health.

 How does Children’s Mental Health Week link with literacy?

 We’ve long known that a love of reading and writing can help children flourish at school and go on to succeed at work and other ventures in life.
 But we now know that reading and writing for enjoyment can also play a vital role in helping children lead happy and healthy lives.
-Our research team has explored and identified links between children's literacy engagement and their wellbeing, displaying how both reading and writing supported children's mental wellbeing.
-Key findings include:
+In 2018, our research found:

-• Children who are the most engaged with literacy are three times more likely to have higher levels of mental wellbeing than children who are the least engaged (39.4% vs 11.8%).
+• Children who are the most engaged with literacy are three times more likely to have higher levels of mental wellbeing than children who are the least engaged (39.4% vs 11.8% Clark & Teravainen-Goff, 2018)

 More useful resources